 Talking in terms of automation journeys, the Try block contains a list of actions ready for execution, and the Catch block contains the actions that need to be executed if any action in the try block fails.
-Most importantly, the Try Catch block helps ensure the execution of a journey doesn't stop even if an action fails.
+Most importantly, the Try Catch block helps to ensure the execution of a journey doesn't stop even if an action fails.
 Thus, the malfunctioning of the system is handled and the user gets the benefit of getting a proper response i.e. the user is not left hanging waiting for a reply and receives an evident success or error response:

 Let's consider a simple use case to understand the working and behavior of the Try Catch block.